dkloving/CS109A_Project/docs/index.md

 During our EDA, we noticed a few observations with particularly high murder rates.
 Therefore, we created additional versions of our train and test sets sans outliers.

 For our baseline modeling, we used a dictionary approach which allowed us to run a series of models in a somewhat side-by-side progression.
-We ran linear, ridge, huber, knn, adaboost and svr (support vector regression) models in this initial stage of modeling.
+We fit and ran linear, ridge, huber, knn, adaboost and svr (support vector regression) models in this initial stage of modeling.
+For all models except linear, we used cross-validation to prevent overfitting.
 Furthermore, we ran each of these models on both the full and sans-outliers train datasets.

 <font color='red'>`David please describe violin plot results from Modeling Outlier Effects`</font>

 #### Modeling Feature Subsets

-Next, we decided to examine the differences between including/excluding MSA, year and/or features in our modeling.
+Next, we decided to examine the differences between including/excluding, in our modeling, MSA, year and/or the remaining features.
 More specifically, we looked at the following subsets:
 - MSA + Year
 - MSA + Year + Features
 - Features + Year

 Given our results from modeling the effects of outliers, we excluded them from all models going forward, including here.
+For the `MSA + Year` and `MSA + Year + Features` datasets, we one-hot encoded `MSA`.
+For the `MSA + Year + Features` and `Features + Year` datasets, we standardized the features (based on the previously-determined sans-outliers training data, only).
+For all three datasets, we rescaled `Year` (also based on the previously-determined sans-outliers training data, only) to approximately [0.1 , 1.0] to resemble the `MSA` encoding scale.
+Then, for each of these datasets, we split the data into train and test datasets using the same sans-outliers train/test split determined earlier.

+We fit and ran linear, ridge, huber, knn, adaboost and svr models for each of the three datasets.
+For all models except linear, we used cross-validation to prevent overfitting.

+<font color='red'>`David please describe violin plot results from Modeling Feature Subsets`</font>

 #### Modeling Temporal Effects
-TODO
+Next, we decided to examine temporal effects.
+We analyzed the following subsets:
+- Including MSA (MSA + Year + Features)
+- Excluding MSA (Features + Year)

+In order to model the temporal effects, we smoothed the features using a moving average.
+Due to how this method works, it was necessary to use a train/test split at a point in time rather than randomly (as we did in all of our other models).
+We chose a split year of 2013, thereby including all data sans outliers from 2006-2013 in our train dataset and all data sans outliers from 2014-2016 in our test dataset.
+For the dataset inclusive of `MSA`, we one-hot encoded `MSA`.
+We standardized the features (based on the newly-determined training data, only).

+We used a simple 5-year moving average to smooth the features in the train data, only.
+We took an equal number of years on either side of the observation year to average across.
+So, for example, if the observation year was 2013 for the Denver MSA, we would have averaged the 2011 through 2015 observations for Denver, insofar as they were available.
+Missing/skipped observation years were simply not included in the averages.
+The same handling was applied to years near the beginning or end of the dataset.

 #### Inference
 TODO